openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 * Expose agent-based installation capabilities as a kubernetes-native API through [Hive](https://github.com/openshift/hive).
-* Enable adding workers to any OpenShift cluster deployed by the Assisted Installer via the same multi-cluster management tooling.
+* Enable using agent-based installation capabilities to add workers to clusters that have been installed using - or adopted by - Hive"
 * Enable automated creation and booting of the Assisted discovery ISO for bare-metal deployments.
 * Ensure the design is extensible for installing on other platforms.

 ### Non-Goals

 * Remote Worker Node support requires solving specific problems that will be addressed in a separate proposal.
+For example, it requires the ability to ensure that the Node joins with an appropriate role such that it will not be schedulable for specific workloads, such as the ingress controller.
 * Solve central machine management. ("central machine management" involves running machine-api-providers on a hub cluster in order to manage Machines on the hub which represent Nodes in spoke clusters.)
 While this is a foundational